acAnik10/Kurtosis-Diving-in-its-Controversy/README.md

 What is Kurtosis?
 What is actually meant by the term 'Kurtosis'?
-A short discussion on the notion of Kurtosis and Peakedness
+A short discussion on the notion of Kurtosis and Peakedness.